JoelInman-Dev/Kubernetes/Tasks/kubernetes_learning.md

     Docker > Preferences > Advanced > Memory

-- ⚒️ | Create First Cluster using KIND. you can use use the following basic flags:
+- ⚒️ | Let's jump straight in and Create my First Cluster using KIND.
+You can use use the following basic flags:

-  `kind create cluster --name new-cluster --config env/manifests/`
+  `kind create cluster --name new-cluster --config=/env/manifests/`

     **--name** | to name the cluster